Reefer 101: Answers to 10 Essential Refrigerated Truckload Questions

 - Work with a provider that knows what they’re doing.

-Whether you’re sourcing refrigerated shipments directly from a shipper or through a 3PL/broker, this will help protect you against bad experiences.
+Whether you’re sourcing refrigerated shipments directly from a shipper or through a third-party logistics provider (3PL, AKA broker), this will help protect you against bad experiences.

 - Be prepared for market volatility.